From 17 Alpha champions to 172 today, here's every LoL champion release date since 2009. Track the evolution that shaped the game we dominate.

 Yone, August 6, 2020.
 Yasuo's brother returned from death to haunt the rift.

-3-4 per year now.
+1 to 3 per year now, with 2026 down to just one (Locke).
 Used to be 24 per year in 2010-2011.
-Thank god that’s over.
+Thank god that's over.

-yra at 70% in 2012.
+Zyra at 70% in 2012.
 Absolutely disgusting.

 Yes, many are only 450 BE now.
 Cheapest champions in the game.

-League’s gone from 17 champions to 171 in 15 years.
-That’s not just growth – it’s evolution.
-Each era brought something new, from Syndra’s skill expression at #100 to Sylas breaking the game at #150.
+League's gone from 17 champions to 172 in 17 years.
+That's not just growth - it's evolution.
+Each era brought something new, from Syndra's skill expression at #100 to Sylas breaking the game at #150.

 The days of simple Annie bot are long gone.
 Now we've got Aphelios mains with spreadsheets and Hwei players with 200 IQ.
 And honestly?
 That's what keeps this game alive.

-Last updated: October, 2025 | Champion #171: Yunara Data sourced from Riot API and HappySmurf’s internal tracking system
+Last updated: May 2026 | Champion #172: Zaahen Data sourced from Riot API and HappySmurf's internal tracking system